Knowledge base

 Has this FAQ been helpful?

-This guide presents commands that can be executed to test a connection or a network and thus specify the source of a potential error.
+This guide presents commands that can be executed to test a connection or network and thus further identify the possible source of the error.

 Perform a Telnet…

-TELNET allows you to test the connection to a server without considering all the additional settings of a mail or FTP application in order to determine the origin of a problem.
-If the connection does not go through on an SMTP server, for example, you will need to check if your firewall is not blocking port 587 or 465.
+TELNET allows you to test the connection to a server without taking into account all the additional settings of a mail or FTP application, in order to determine the source of a problem.
+For example, if the connection fails on an SMTP server, you will need to check whether your firewall is blocking port 587 or 465.

 … on macOS